ghjwp7/pypevue/README.rst

 import addEdge as baseAddEdge" and could call it via "baseAddEdge(v,w, layout)" or similar.

-User functions have names not equal to any base function.
-That is, a functions defined in a plugins module and listed in a tell() statement is a user function if it isn't a base function.
-If you call your user function only within an arithmetic section of a script, you can write it to take whatever arguments seem suitable.
-However, if your function will be invoked by a U code in a layout section, then a call to it will look like userfunc(ref, p1, p2) or userfunc(ref, p1, p2, p3, p4) etc depending on how many numerical parameters the U code gives it.
-For example, if "U myPIf5 1,2,4;" appears in a layout section, pypevu will say something equivalent to "ref.myPIf5(ref, 1.0, 2.0, 4.0)" at that point in its processing.
+**User functions** have names not equal to any base function.
+That is, a function defined in a plugins module and listed in a tell() statement is a user function if it isn't a base function.
+You can call your function by a U code in a layout section.
+For example, if "U myPIf5 1,2,4;" appears in a layout section, pypevu will say something equivalent to "myPIf5(1.0, 2.0, 4.0)" at that point in its processing.
+The function will be called with as many numerical parameters as the U code gives it. [*In a future release simple calls within arithmetic sections of a script will be supported, allowing you to give the function whatever arguments seem suitable, vs present calls like `ref.uDict['myPIf5'](paramlist)` instead of `myPIf5(paramlist)` *]